rudrapatelcs/music-detaction/README.md

-# MoodSync - AI Music for Your Emotions
+# MoodTune AI - AI Music for Your Emotions

-MoodSync is an AI-powered emotion detection system that analyzes your facial expressions in real-time and plays music that matches your current mood.
+MoodTune AI is an AI-powered emotion detection system that analyzes your facial expressions in real-time and plays music that matches your current mood.
 Using advanced face detection technology, it creates a personalized music experience based on your emotions.

 ## Features